standardebooks/tools/README.md

 Apply some scriptable semantics rules from the Standard Ebooks semantics manual to a Standard Ebook source directory.

+##toc2kindle

+Flatten ToC to be at most 2 levels deep for Kindle compatibility.
+Generally only used by the `build` script and not called independently.

 ##titlecase

 Convert a string to titlecase.